Name: Bill Paseman

 What does “standard of care” mean?

 An analogy works best.
-If I break my arm and go to a doctor, the doctor will give me the same examination, recommendation, and treatment.
+If I break my arm and go to a doctor, each doctor will give me the same examination, recommendation, and treatment.
 That is because broken arms are not unusual.
 All doctors are using the same standard for treatment, the same “standard of care.”
 In fact, if the doctor deviates significantly from the standard of care (e.g. shaking a rattle over the wound), s/he can be (and often is) sued.

 Clinical trials are not “standards of care.”
 They are unproven educated guesses about what might work.
 Here, doctors are allowed to shake rattles, “so long as they use a double blind study.”